Cycling in Denmark: Tourists

 It is quite common in Denmark to rent a cycle for riding around the countryside or the city.
 Most cities have a form of a bicycle sharing system.
 The method and pricing varies from location to location: the Copenhagen City Bikes in Copenhagen, for example, required a deposit of DKK 20 and restricted the use of the cycle to a defined area in the city centre, whereas other companies require documentation and a higher deposit.
 Bycykel in Aalborg is similar to the system that was in Copenhagen, for DKK 20 you can drive around in the city.
 Cycle rental shops are quite common and many different types of cycles are available.
-In Denmark, like the Netherlands, bicycle helmets are rarely worn by adults.
+In Denmark, like the Netherlands, bicycle helmets were rarely worn by adults.
 A parliamentary proposal in 2009 to introduce a mandatory helmet law for children in Denmark was defeated.

+However, in recent years bicycle helmet use in Denmark has significantly increased without the implementation of helmet legislation.
+An observational study monitoring helmet use since 2004 shows that from 2004 to 2022, helmet use among all cyclists rose from 6% to 50%, and among school children from 33% to 79%.
+This increase is likely due to non-legislative means and social processes such as traffic safety education and behavior change campaigns.

 Cars and cycles

 In general cycles and cars coexist quite well in Denmark and, unlike the Netherlands, Denmark does not have strict liability for car-drivers, but instead has a system that partially resembles it.
 There are two forms of liability that comes into action: liability in regards to the Danish traffic law (Danish: Færdselsloven) and liability in damages in regards to the insurance companies.
 In an accident where a car going the right way in a one-way street and hits a cyclist going the wrong way, there will be a liability for both the car's owner (who will not necessarily be the driver) and the cyclist.
 This is due to a requirement for liability insurance (Danish: ansvarsforsikring) for vehicle owners; the insurance companies will always apply this and thus make the vehicle's owner liable for damages.
 However the cyclist may be deemed liable by the Danish legal system for violating the one-way restriction while the driver may escape charges.
 In that case the car owner's insurance company may seek reimbursement (Danish: regres) from the cyclist.
 However, in the majority of the accidents the car driver is found liable in both regards; in 1999, in 90% of the accidents involving cars and cyclists the car-drivers were found fully liable.